yabellini/docs.carpentries.org/topic_folders/communications/resources/style-guide.md

 ## G
 ##### given name
-This term to be used in preference to the terms ‘first name’, ‘forename’, and ‘Christian name’, which might offend non-Christians.
+This term to be used in preference to the terms ‘first name’, ‘forename’, and ‘Christian name’.
 Use given name the first time someone is mentioned, but not subsequently, _e.g.,_ ‘Mary Brown came late to programming ...
 Brown later went on to develop several well-known programs.’

-Avoid using initials rather than a name, unless that is how a person is best known, _e.g.,_ J. K. Galbraith.
+Avoid using initials rather than a name, unless that is how a person is best known, _e.g.,_ N. K. Jemisin.

 ---